davidandjulia/davidandjulia.github.io/content/sections/section3.md

 ## Photos of Julia and David

+We know that not all of you have gotten to meet one of Julia and David, so here are some photos of both of us around Washington and elsewhere.

 {{< load-photoswipe >}}
 {{< gallery caption-position="none" >}}
   {{< figure link="/images/spearhead_faces.jpg" thumb="-thumb" caption="Cold Morning On the Spearhead Traverse near Whistler" >}}